-During my Topaz Video Enhance AI review, I have used the program for over a month, and I have tested a couple of videos with different AI models.
+During my Topaz Video AI review, I used the program for over a month, and I tested a couple of videos with different AI models.
 I must say that the final results are very good and beyond my expectation.

 The basic information of the video is restored as much as possible.
 While zooming in, details are enhanced by a list of AI technologies like sharpening, denoising, etc., making the final video satisfying.
 You can get my results here.

 You can also check the official demo.
 The AI upscaled video looks great too!

 For some reason, you may not be able to run the selected Topaz Video AI model, and I have come across this kind of error only during my review.
 But, the official troubleshooting is really limited.
 If you problems with Topaz Video AI 3, try the troubleshooting steps below: